Agorgin/Agorgin/README.md

-- 👋 Hi, I’m Alexander or @Agorgin an aspiring data professional.
-I Currently work at a start-up in San Francisco.
+- 👋 Hi, I’m Alexander or @Agorgin.
+I currently work at a start-up in San Francisco.
 - 🌱 I’m currently learning a bunch of different languages like C/C++, Python, Arrays, Algorithms, and so much more
 - 📫 How to reach me: gorginalexander@gmail.com